SHAcollision/pubky-vibes/README.md

 trunk serve --open
 ```

+The web entry disables `wasm-opt` (via `data-wasm-opt="0"`) to sidestep bulk-memory validation issues.
+If you want trunk to
+optimize the wasm binary, remove that attribute after ensuring your chosen `wasm-opt` binary supports bulk-memory flags.

 ### Android

 Ensure you have the Android SDK + NDK (API level 30+) installed, then build an APK: